marybeshaw/skill-building-program/badges-in-development/frontier/_micro_bower-basics.md

   - [ ] Explain the different pieces of a bower.json file.
   - [ ] Use three differenct API commands other than install, uninstall, init, or link.

-2) Demonstrate that you have done nearly all of the above tasks in previous work
+2) Demonstrate that you have done all of the above tasks in previous work

 -----